o3de/o3de.org/content/docs/userguide/waf/adding-third-party-libraries.md

     )
 ```

 ## Step 4\.
-Configure and Validate the Library Definition<a name="waf-adding-third-party-libraries-configure-and-validate-the-library-definition"></a>
+Configure and Validate the Library Definition {#waf-adding-third-party-libraries-configure-and-validate-the-library-definition}

 Now you can test your definitions by using the Waf `configure` command, which processes third\-party definitions\.
 Before you begin, use the Project Configurator to ensure that the gem that has the third\-party library is enabled for the game project\.
 For more information, see [Enabling Gems](/docs/userguide/gems/using-project-configurator.md)\.